Key takeaways

 How to get prior authorization for Wegovy

-Wegovy is approved for the use of chronic weight management under some Cigna plans, though prior authorization is required.
-Medical necessity is also required.
-Your healthcare provider will have to inform Cigna that you have performed behavioral modifications (e.g., increasing exercise) and a reduced-calorie diet for at least three months and have either:
+Wegovy is FDA approved for chronic weight management and may be covered under some Cigna plans, though prior authorization is required.
+Your healthcare provider will have to inform Cigna that you have performed behavioral modifications (e.g., increasing exercise) and a reduced-calorie diet for at least three months, and have either:

-• A BMI of 27 or higher, plus a weight-related comorbidity approved by Cigna, such as hypertension, Type 2 diabetes, dyslipidemia (high cholesterol), obstructive sleep apnea, or CV disease
+- A BMI of 27 or higher, plus a weight-related comorbidity approved by Cigna, such as hypertension, Type 2 diabetes, dyslipidemia (high cholesterol), obstructive sleep apnea, or cardiovascular disease

 How to get prior authorization for Mounjaro